HR AI Glossary

 Large Language Models (LLMs)

-Large language models are advanced AI systems trained on massive amounts of text data, enabling them to understand context and generate human-like responses.
+Large language models (LLMs) are advanced AI systems trained on massive amounts of text data, enabling them to understand context and generate human-like responses.
 LLMs power chatbots, writing assistants, and search tools, making AI interactions more natural and flexible.

 What it does for candidates/employees: Provides realistic, conversational interactions with AI assistants that understand context and intent.